valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_build-image.md

 ## Examples

-* Build the agent image for a service located in the folder `your_service`, which should contain the service configuration file `service.yaml`:
+* Build the runtime image for a service located in the folder `your_service`:

     ```bash
     autonomy build-image --service-dir /your_service